Introduction

 How Do Mortar Joints Influence the Number of Breeze Blocks Needed?

 These adjustments ensure you accurately account for the space occupied by mortar, leading to a more precise block count.
-Failing to include mortar joints can result in ordering too few blocks, causing delays and additional expenses.
+Failing to include mortar joints can result in ordering too few blocks, causing delays and additional costs.

 Common challenges include: